viktormiok/DNAmethyl-miRNA_OSCC/README.md

 # Objectives
 To assess the transcriptomic impact of microRNAs found to be methylated through Infinium genome-wide methylation profiling of archived OSCC tissues, and to analyze their biological role using gene network analysis.

+# Material and methods

+We used the Infinium array-based methylation assay to assess the genome-wide methylation status at the single-CpG-site level of DNA purified from archived OSCC tissue samples.
+After quality control, filtering out poorly performing probes and normalization of data, we identified the differentially methylated microRNA loci.
+We performed a literature-based analysis of OSCC transcriptomic data to identify the predicted target genes for each microRNA, followed by individual network and pathway enrichment analyses.

 # Reference

 - Avram, G.E., Motar, A.I., Miok, V., Baderca, F., Samoila, C., Alexa, A., Andreescu, I.N., Podariu, A., Marian, C.V., Sirbu, I. (2022), "[Gene network analysis of the transcriptome impact of methylated microRNAs on oral squamous cell carcinoma](https://web.p.ebscohost.com/abstract?direct=true&profile=ehost&scope=site&authtype=crawler&jrnl=26016974&AN=139890412&h=PVxjvTnYMk6Yjrjk6jVqUu%2bwpV7vjm3kFuUqfTkLAuT3BD%2bz2dlbZ2E0E0rGRtXaCb0V8sf0nnHFQ313WxYkvw%3d%3d&crl=f&resultNs=AdminWebAuth&resultLocal=ErrCrlNotAuth&crlhashurl=login.aspx%3fdirect%3dtrue%26profile%3dehost%26scope%3dsite%26authtype%3dcrawler%26jrnl%3d26016974%26AN%3d139890412)", *Advances in Clinical and Experimental Medicine* Vol. 29 Issue 12.